 Rootless Installation

-This section describes additional configuration steps when Exasol 8 is installed with a non-root user.
+This article describes additional configuration steps when Exasol is installed with a non-root user.

-The default method of installation for an on-premises deployment of Exasol 8 requires that the installation user on the host systems has root privileges.
-You can also install Exasol 8 with a non-root user, which is known as a rootless installation.
-Rootless installation will be the default installation method in future versions of Exasol 8.
+The default method of installation for an on-premises deployment of Exasol requires that the installation user on the host systems has root privileges.
+You can also install Exasol with a non-root user, which is known as a rootless installation.
+Rootless installation will be the default installation method in future versions of Exasol.

 A rootless installation requires that you carry out additional system configuration steps (as root) on each host before you start the installation.
 A script that automatically applies most of these steps is embedded in c4 and can be run with a single command.
 This section describes how to use this script as well as all additional manual steps required to prepare the hosts for a rootless installation.